scottbromander/gh30dc_dec2020/README.md

 ### Dec 16th

-Watched video on Agile versus Waterfall, and I had these takeaways.
+- Watched video on Agile versus Waterfall, and I had these takeaways.

+- Here is the next line

+- THirdline
+- 4th